imrafaelmerino/JIO/README.md

 ```

 Here's when laziness comes into play.
 Since Java 8, we have suppliers.
 They are indispensable to do FP in Java.
 The
-following piece of code is equivalent to the previous where `a` and `b` where two different instants:
+following piece of code is equivalent to the previous where `a` and `b` are two different instants:

 ```code